hbc/dc_2016_04/lessons/02_the_filesystem.md

 Most commands take additional arguments that control their exact behavior.
 For example, `-F` and `-l` are arguments to `ls`.
-The `ls` command, like many commands, has a lot of arguments available.
+The `ls` command, like many commands, takes a lot of arguments.
 Another useful one is '-a', which shows everything, including hidden files.

 How do we know what arguments are available for particular commands?
 Most commonly used shell commands have a manual.
 You can access the